-- GCM operates rain or shine in all non-emergency weather conditions. - GCM will be open on national holidays unless specifically noted. - GCM Lincoln Park operates April November from 7 am 1 pm. - GCM West Loop operates May November from 8 am 1 pm. - GCM typically operates a winter indoor market between December March from 8 am 1 pm. - Market operating hours are subject to change. - Vendors who commit to the full core season (May October) will be charged for the entire season according to the appropriate daily stall rate; regardless of attendance. - o With rare exception, vendors may be approved to participate for a portion of the core season.
-Vendors who commit a partial season will be charged for the dates for which they are approved to attend; regardless of attendance. - Vendors who commit to pre- (April), post-season (November), and/or indoor market (December - March) dates will be charged for the dates requested and approved during the application process, regardless of attendance. - Whenever possible, vendors should provide at least seven days notice prior to a planned absence so that customers can be appropriately notified.
-Notice must be provided in writing to farmersupport@greencitymarket.org. - Advance notice is not required for unplanned absences (for example due to illness, vehicle breakdowns, or other emergencies); however vendors should contact GCM via phone at 773-217-8288 at their earliest ability.
+- GCM operates rain or shine in all non-emergency weather conditions.
+Emergency weather conditions and thresholds in which the market would close are defined in the Emergency Action Plan - GCM will be open on national holidays unless specifically noted. - GCM Lincoln Park typically operates April November from 7 am 1 pm. - Green City Market may change the start time to 8am during season extension dates (April + November dates) pending vendor feedback in the End of Season Survey.
+An announcement will be made in March 2025 with the official start time. - GCM West Loop operates May November from 8 am 1 pm. - GCM typically operates a winter indoor market between December March from 8 am 1 pm. - Market operating hours are subject to change. - Vendors who commit to the full core season (May October) will be charged for the entire season according to the appropriate daily stall rate; regardless of attendance. - o With rare exception, vendors may be approved to participate for a portion of the core season.
+Vendors who commit a partial season will be charged for the dates for which they are approved to attend; regardless of attendance. - Vendors who commit to pre- (April), post-season (November), and/or indoor market (December March) dates will be charged for the dates requested and approved during the application process, regardless of attendance.

+- Whenever possible, vendors should provide at least seven days notice prior to a planned absence so that customers can be appropriately notified.
+Notice must be provided in writing to farmersupport@greencitymarket.org. - Advance notice is not required for unplanned absences (for example due to illness, vehicle breakdowns, or other emergencies); however vendors should contact GCM via phone or email.
+Direct contact info will be provided in the weekly vendor newsletter.